AntonSol919/linkspace/basics.md

 The result is that _conceptually_ an application only needs to process the state of the trees.

-## Give it a try?
+## Ready to give it a try?

-The linkspace library is beta software.
+Linkspace is not an end-user application.
+It is a software library and command line tools.
+A GUI frontend to manage groups/domains/keys is outside its scope.

+To give it a try you can [Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python bindings to follow along with the [tutorial](./docs/tutorial/index.html) or the more technical [Guide](./docs/guide/index.html), and say hi on the test group.

 The packet format is stable.
-Points you create will stay readable in future versions.
+Points created will stay readable in future versions.
-The library API is missing some features and will have some breaking changes.
+The API is mostly stable but will have some breaking changes and additional conventions.

-However, there aren't tools yet to make things simple.

-You can [Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python library to follow along with the [tutorial](./docs/tutorial/index.html) or the more technical [Guide](./docs/guide/index.html), and say hi on the test group.

 # Q&A